hartct/toadserver/README.md

 -> adding validators -> existing validator sends coins to new user, who can now POST/GET with whatever perms they are given.
 -> describe read/write-ability

+##Setup as a service
+Some work has been done to prepare toadserver to run as a service.
+Assuming that the toadserver docker image is available on quay.io, the following steps should work to run the server as a service:
+- 1) Run `eris files put toadserver.toml` and make a note of the file hash
+- 2) Run `eris services import toadserver <filehash>` where filehash is from step 1
+- 3) Run `eris services start toadserver`

+ There are a couple known issues with the service approach:
+ - 1) Environment variables MINTX_PUBKEY and MINTX_NODE_ADDR need to be set for toadserver to work correctly.
+Currently the only way to do this is to modify the start script and export the variables.
+Since these variables are different based on each installation, they are not set in the start.sh file in the code repo.
+ - 2) The service does not stop correctly when using `eris service stop toadserver`.
+After running the eris service stop command, run `docker ps`, find the container ID for toadserver, and run `docker stop <toadserver container>`.

 ##Other use cases
 - simple, scalable content hosting
 - science publishing